 2025

 Participated virtually in MIT's flagship quantum hackathon, iQuHACK 2025, held from January 31 to February 2.
 The event brought together students and early-career professionals from around the world to explore applications and improvements of near-term quantum devices.
 Sponsored by leading organizations such as Alice & Bob, Classiq, IonQ, Moody's, Quantinuum, and QuEra, the hackathon provided hands-on challenges on real quantum hardware and cloud platforms.
-Through this experience, I gained exposure to cutting-edge tools like Qiskit and qBraid, collaborated in an interdisciplinary environment, and strengthened my ability to apply quantum computing concepts to practical problem-solving
+Through this experience, I developed practical skills in quantum programming, experimented with different quantum frameworks, and collaborated with peers passionate about quantum technologies.

 IBM